udaykiran009/oneCCL/doc/rst/source/collectives_execution.rst

 Example
 +++++++

-In the example below, CCL creates 4 threads and pins them to cores with numbers 3, 4, 5, and 6, respectively:
+In the example below, oneCCL creates 4 threads and pins them to cores with numbers 3, 4, 5, and 6, respectively:
 ::

    export CCL_WORKER_COUNT=4